eAdded/FireJS/README.md

 ## Plugins
 Plugins can be used to provide content and route structures.

-Suppose you have a dynamic page *[author]/[article].js*.
+Suppose that you have a dynamic page *[author]/[article].js*.
 A plugin can be used to provide routes and page content.
 Eg: path */john/corona* ,a markdown can be passed as content

 *Sample Plugin*
 ~~~